microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

         // Allows Buttons using SetButtonStyle to display "success" | "critical" styles AppNotificationContent SetUseButtonStyle(Boolean usesButtonStyle);

+        // Sets the timeStamp of the AppNotification to when it was constructed instead of when it was sent.
+        AppNotificationContent SetTimeStamp(String timeStamp);

         // Sets the scenario of the AppNotification.
         AppNotificationContent SetScenario(ScenarioType scenarioType);